brenomfviana/unisex-bathroom/README.md

 ## Description

-This is a work of the Concurrent Programming course in which two solutions were implemented using different methods of synchronization.
+This is a work from the Concurrent Programming course in which two solutions were implemented using different methods of synchronization.
+The methods used to solve the problem were explicit locks and semaphores.

 ## Problem

 #### Unisex Bathroom

 An office has a bathroom that can be used by both men and women, but not both at the same time.
-If a man is in the bathroom, other men may enter, but any women wishing to use the bathroom should expect it to be empty.
-If a woman is in the bathroom, other women may enter, but any men wishing to use the bathroom should expect it to be empty.
-Each person (man or woman) can spend time using the bathroom.
+If a man is in the bathroom, other men may enter, but any women wishing to use the bathroom should wait for it to be empty.
+If a woman is in the bathroom, other women may enter, but any men wishing to use the bathroom should wait it to be empty.
+Each person (man or woman) will spend some time using the bathroom.

 Design and implement a concurrent solution to the problem.
-The program should show the entrance and exit of a person (man or woman) from the bathroom as well as how many people (men or women) are in the bathroom at the moment.
-Because it is a space of relatively small size, the bathroom has a limiting capacity of persons C (provided as input via the command line or prefixed as a constant value) that can use it at the same time and the time that each person passes in the bathroom Is random and different to each program execution.
+The program should show when a person (man or woman) enters or exits the bathroom; as well as how many people (men or women) are in the bathroom at the moment.
+Because it is a space of relatively small size, the bathroom has a limiting capacity of persons *C* (provided as input via the command line or prefixed as a constant value) that can use it at the same time and the time that each person passes in the bathroom is random and different to each program execution.

 ## Compiling and Running